alexnm/house-moldovan-blog/src/posts/itineraries/south-america.md

 As a rule of thumb, we tried to find central hotels in each city, so that we were in walking distance of the main attractions.
 We tried to stay out of the main boulevards, to avoid the high traffic and noise.

 Buenos Aires and Santiago are big cities, so naturally, some areas are more shady.
 Get accustomed with exchanging money on the street in Buenos Aires or with seeing homeless people in Santiago.
-We asked at the hotel and the tour guides if it's safe to walk in a certain area during the night, evening, and we were always told what to avoid.
+We asked at the hotel and the tour guides if it's safe to walk in a certain area during the evening or night, and we were always told what to avoid.

 Generally, expect a very nice and laid back atmosphere.
 Latino music is everywhere, and there's always someone that's humming the lyrics :).